-CJT 120 Police Administration and Management (3)
+CJT 120 Supervision and Management in Criminal Justice (

-A study of the organizational structure and management procedures of law enforcement agencies.
-Special emphasis will be placed on personnel procedures, supervision, training, and relationships with related organizations.
+A study of the organizational structure and management procedures of criminal justice agencies.
+Special emphasis will be placed on personnel procedures, supervision, training, and relationships with associated organizations.

-CJT 201 Constitutional Rights of Prisoners (
+CJT 201 Constitutional Rights of Prisoners